strimzi/proposals/068-access-policies-in-jwt.md

 ## Scalability

-This solution is intended for small to medium-sized clients.
+This solution is intended for small to medium-sized clients, that have a couple 10s of permissions.
-In practice the permissions that are granted to a client are usually at most a few dozen.
-In most cases in microservices, even less than ten as the client is usually designed to perform a single task, i.e., read from a single topic (or a few) and write to a single topic.
+Since permissions would be passed as strings, the overhead would be proportional to the number and kind of permissions.

-10s of permissions in the JWT would be very little overhead.
+10s of permissions in the JWT would be very little overhead in terms of computation.
+The main overhead is the size of the JWT.
-Worst case, if the average topic length is 20 characters, with 10 ACLs the overhead would be 200-300 bytes.
+If the average topic length is 20 characters, with 10 ACLs the overhead would be 200-300 bytes.
-In practice, for a service reading from 5 topics and writing to 1 topic, the overhead would be less than 100 bytes.

 Passing 100s of permissions would be too much of an overhead, so it is advised against.
 Passing 1000s of permissions is not feasible.

+## Affected/not affected projects

+This proposal will not affect any other projects.
+It will be added as a new feature, an alternative implementation of the Keycloak Authorizer.

+## Compatibility

+This proposal is backward compatible and will not affect any existing functionality.

+## Rejected alternatives

+There do not currently exist alternatives apart from the Keycloak Authorizer.
+Using another OAuth2 provider is not possible without implementing a new authorizer, which is tightly coupled with said provider.
+While that is an alternative, we either have to let every user implement their own authorizer, or we have to implement a new authorizer for every OAuth2 provider.
+This is not feasible.
+Using more generic solutions, such as OpenFGA, overcomplicates the approach to the problem.
+Such solutions would need to be implemented on top of OAuth2, while OAuth2 works by default with JWT.

-## Analysis of more popular identity providers
+## Support for roles or claims in popular identity providers

 Adding custom attributes/roles/groups to the token works as follows in the different auth solutions: